menu

 Another notable thing is that Bristol - Bremen is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-One of the nice things about Bristol - Bremen is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Bristol - Bremen is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small town, Bristol - Bremen doesn't have a public transportation system that people use for their commute.
+Bristol - Bremen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Bristol - Bremen in 2022 was $55,496, which is wealthy relative to Maine and the nation.
-This equates to an annual income of $221,984 for a family of four.
-However, Bristol - Bremen contains both very wealthy and poor people as well.
+The per capita income in Bristol - Bremen in 2022 was $59,306, which is wealthy relative to Maine and the nation.
+This equates to an annual income of $237,224 for a family of four.

 The most common language spoken in Bristol - Bremen is English.
 Other important languages spoken here include German/Yiddish and French.